th-Kostarelis/drive-to-store-geo-lift-analysis/README.md

 # Data Privacy & Security
 To respect the confidentiality of the [Fashion Brand] business data and adhere to data security best practices, the raw revenue.csv and spend.csv files are not included in this public repository.

-    Reproducibility: If you are a recruiter with access to the original source files, please place them in a folder named /data in the root directory to run the analysis.ipynb notebook without path errors.
+- Reproducibility: If you want to run the code and you access to the original source files, please place them in a folder named /data in the root directory to run the analysis.ipynb notebook without path errors.

-    Security: A .gitignore file has been implemented to ensure sensitive datasets are not inadvertently committed to version control.
+- Security: A .gitignore file has been implemented to ensure sensitive datasets are not inadvertently committed to version control.